BoxCatGarden/proc_macro_api/proc_macro_api/doc.md

 ## Attribute aliases

-Proc-macro attributes have aliases in the input:
+Proc-macro attributes have aliases in the input scope:

 * `#[proc_macro]` => `#[fn]`
 * `#[proc_macro_attribute]` => `#[at]`
 * `#[proc_macro_derive]` => `#[dr]`

-If there is an imported attribute proc-macro having the same name as one of the aliases, in order to use it in the input, it will need to be renamed (e.g., rename it by using `use` declaration).
+If there is an imported attribute macro having the same name as one of the aliases, in order to use it in the input, it will need to be renamed (e.g., rename it by using `use` declaration).